 The Australian Book Review Elizabeth Jolley Short Story Prize is one of Australia's leading prizes for an original short story.
 It honours the work of the great Australian writer Elizabeth Jolley (1923–2007).

 Maria Takolander won the inaugural Australian Book Review Short Story Competition in 2010.
 In 2011 the prize was renamed the ABR Elizabeth Jolley Short Story Prize.
 Jolley Prize winners include Carrie Tiffany and Gregory Day (2011), Sue Hurley (2012), Michelle Michau-Crawford (2013), and Jennifer Down (2014).
 In 2015 UK-based writer Rob Magnuson Smith became the first international winner of the Jolley Prize.
 Josephine Rowe won the 2016 Jolley Prize and the 2017 winner was Canadian author Eliza Robertson.
 Click here for more information about past winners of the Jolley Prize and to read their stories.

-Entry is now open for the 2018 ABR Elizabeth Jolley Short Story Prize (worth a total of $12,500).
+Entry is now closed for the 2018 ABR Elizabeth Jolley Short Story Prize (worth a total of $12,500).

 ABR gratefully acknowledges the support of Mr Ian Dickson.

 ‘My very first publication came from a magazine contest, so I know first hand the opportunities they provide to new writers.
 I am incredibly grateful to ABR and the judges for choosing my story and helping me to connect with Australian readers.’